Catenscia/MxOps/docs/source/getting_started/first_scene.md

 ### Wallet

 The next thing we can specify in a `Scene` is a list of wallets we will use later on.
-Here we have only one wallet so we will name it `owner`.
+Here we have only one wallet and we will use it to deploy the ping-pong contract so we will name it `owner`.

 ```yaml
 accounts: